cos301-2019-se/A-Recognition/Database_Manager/README.md

-# Database Management API
+# Database Manager
 ## A-Recognition Access Control

-### API Responses in general
+### All function Responses in general
-All responses have a 'status' field that is used to indicate the success or failure of a request.
+All functions returns a JSON response, which all have a 'status' field that is used to indicate the success or failure of a call.

-### API Failure responses
+### All Failure responses
 In addition to the status field, all failure responses provides a 'message' field to provide information about the error that occured.
 Example:
 ```